czhang0808/Music-Genre-Transfer-with-Deep-Learning/README.md

 ```bash
 python main.py --dataset_A_dir='JC_J' --dataset_B_dir='JC_C' --model='base'
 ```
-for dataset we have: 'JC', 'JP' and 'CP'./ for models: 'base', 'partial' and 'full'.
+for dataset we have: 'JC', 'JP' and 'CP'.
+for models: 'base', 'partial' and 'full'.

 - Test the model with test data: